dreamcatcher-tech/network/Inbox/2024-05-21 1545 making an explorer.md

 navigate PIDs like a filesystem, and show the filesystem at each PID.
 Then lastly, navigating the history of the commits.

+Might be best as a stateboard view ?